Officials: Firefighters hurt battling blaze at hall

-Two firefighters were injured Wednesday morning responding to a blaze that left the Lindenhurst VFW hall in ruins, officials said.
+A couple of vets were cooking breakfast at the Lindenhurst Veterans of Foreign Wars post Wednesday morning when a neighbor screamed that the roof was on fire on the other end of the building.

+It turned into a blaze that injured four firefighters and destroyed the recently renovated building and decades of historical memorabilia.

-The attic of the two-story building on North Delaware Avenue caught fire shortly after 10:30 a.m., fire officials said.
+The second-floor attic of the North Delaware Avenue building caught fire shortly after 10:30 a.m., fire officials said.

-Lindenhurst Fire Chief of Department Craig Santoli said two of his members were transported to the hospital with injuries.
-One firefighter was hurt when the middle of a water hose exploded.
-He was undergoing CT scans and X-rays at Good Samaritan Hospital Medical Center in West Islip.
-Another firefighter suffered heat exhaustion.

-“The injuries were nonlife threatening,” Santoli said.
-“They were alert, conscious and speaking.”

 “It looks like we are out of business,” Tibbetts, the past commander and current vice president, said as he surveyed the damage.

-Tibbetts said that countless trophies, artifacts, books and memorabilia were destroyed, although firefighters were seen carrying some plaques out of the building.
+Tibbetts said many trophies, artifacts, books and memorabilia were destroyed, although firefighters were able to rescue a handful of flags, medals and photos.

-Firefighters were also able to save the American flag and VFW colors.
+“These things are priceless,” Tibbetts said.
+“But the important thing is everyone is safe.”

 The fire caused extensive damage to the roof, walls, windows and the building’s interior.
 The post had recently undergone a renovation, replacing the floor, dining room and kitchen appliances, officials said.